KBastow/bikeshop/README.md

 # Project

-My Projects is to build an application allowing a 'Bikeshop' to organise their customers, products and orders.
-With list of bikes in stock, a customer list with relevant information, and then an order list for easy referencing.
+My project is to build an application allowing a bike shop to organise their customers, products and orders.
+With a list of bikes in stock, a customer list with relevant information, and then an order list to allow easy referencing to completed orders.

 # Requirements